tpgit/UnOfficialLeptDocs/vs2008/building-prog-dir.rst

 Building `prog` programs using Visual Studio 2008
 =================================================

-For anything other than just quickly trying out a `leptonlib-`\
+For anything other than just quickly trying out a `leptonica-`\
 |versionF|\ `\\prog` program, you should create a Visual Studio 2008
 project for it.